jnoriega232/ticket-lifecycle/README.md

 <h3>Stage 1: Creating a Ticket</h3>

-- To act like an end user to create a ticket, click [here](http://localhost/osTicket/).
+- To act like an end user and create tickets, click [here](http://localhost/osTicket/).
 - Select Open a New Ticket
   - Email Address: Karen@osticket.com
   - Name: Karen Karen